 One of the most common—and most important—questions I’m asked is “What should I wear for my headshot session?”
-Clothes may not “make the man” (or the woman), but they certainly have a dramatic impact on a professional headshot.
-But don’t panic: just remember three basic wardrobe principles and you’ll find that looking your best is as easy as—well, 1,2,3!
+Don’t worry we’ve got you covered.
+Remember three basic wardrobe principles and you’ll find that looking your best is as easy as—well, 1,2,3!

 1. Color and Patterns